 It’s probably clear from this blog by now that education is very (dare I say “increasingly”?) important to me.
 I’ve written a lot about education in general, and more specifically on the purpose of education.
-Much of what prompted those posts came from reflection and discussion with Kyle when I was working in Singapore.
+Much of what prompted those posts came from reflection and discussion with a friend when I was working in Singapore.

 We’ve also literally written thousands of unpublished words on the topic, including over 10,000 words in an unfinished e-book that has been on the back burner for months, but spurred on most of my education-related thinking over the past year or so.
 I’ve rethought a lot of what I “knew” about school, teachers, and students and I’m excited about the possibility of true education reform.